ChainSafe/gossamer/docs/docs/design/statement-distribution.md

 The V2 brings a new advantage, the validators don't send each other heavy `CommitedCandidateReceipt`, but instead request them lazily through request/response protocols.

-The messages that validators can exchange are: `Statement`, contains only a signed compact statement, `BackedCandidateManifest`, advertise a description of a backed candidate and stored statements and `BackedCandidateAcknowledgement`, acknowledges that a backed candidate is fully known.
+The messages that validators can exchange are:
+- `Statement`: contains only a signed compact statement;
+- `BackedCandidateManifest`: advertise a description of a backed candidate and stored statements;
+- `BackedCandidateAcknowledgement`: acknowledges that a backed candidate is fully known.

 ### Messages Received